 - The rest of the world uses it and they all use effectively the same version.
-It is 'backwards compatible'. - You can submit your research papers to most journals electronically in LATEX. - It is the best thing to do a thesis in citations, references, and figures are all linked so that if you swap around two chapters, all the cross-references follow cleanly without you having to do anything more.
+It is 'backwards compatible'. - You can submit your research papers to most journals electronically in LATEX. - You can work collaboratively 'in the cloud' with packages like Overleaf or ShareLaTeX. - It is the best thing to do a thesis in citations, references, and figures are all linked so that if you swap around two chapters, all the cross-references follow cleanly without you having to do anything more.
 It is the most logical way to write a thesis. - Many more which I can't currently think of.